-This is a practical guide that will walk you step by step through all the essential phases of starting a business.
+This is a practical guide that will walk you step by step through all the essential phases of how to start a business.
 The book is packed with guides, worksheets and checklists.
 These strategies are absolutely crucial to your business' success yet are simple and easy to apply.

 Here's what's in the book:

 ~ The basics of starting a business - The key ingredients to starting a successful business of your own.
 Ignore it at your own peril.